ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 Some notes about this chart:

 * UC Berkeley is generally ranked the highest in university rankings such as the US News & World Report rankings.
 While it is up to debate whether these rankings are at all accurate, they to definitely sway public opinion.
 This is a likely reason that in our chart, UC Berkeley loses very little value for a school of its size but is the target for a lot of value from other UC schools.
-* We see that UC Los Angeles and UC San Francisco serve as the major sources of value loss most of UC Los Angeles' lost value going to UC Davis and UC Berkeley and most of UC San Francisco's lost value going to UC Los Angeles and UC Berkeley.
+* We see that UC Los Angeles and UC San Francisco serve as the major sources of value loss with most of UC Los Angeles' lost value going to UC Davis and UC Berkeley and most of UC San Francisco's lost value going to UC Los Angeles and UC Berkeley.
 * It it perhaps worth noting that geographic proximity might affect where lost value goes.
 For example, UC Irvien and UC Los Angeles are relatively close, which might be why most of UC Irvine's lost value goes to UC Los Angeles.
 Employees perhaps look for jobs close to where they already are.
 We see a similar pattern with most of UC Davis' lost value going to UC Berkeley.

 <a name="correl"></a>

 # How does Salary Correlate with Other Things?

 As we started to talk about at the start of this post, salary is a function of many factors.
 The key questions are then *What are those factors?* and *How strongly do they correlate with salary?*.